nschlia/ffmpegfs/README.md

 and/or hardware which only understands the MP3, MP4, OGG or WAV format, or transcode files through simple drag-and-drop in a file browser.

+For live streaming select MP4 for best results.
+If video transcoding is not required MP3 will also do.
+The OGG encoder is not fast enough for real-time recoding files.

 For installation instructions see the [install](INSTALL.md) file.